 Petition process to add new qualifying conditions has been eliminated.
 Due to the federal government’s designation of marijuana as a Schedule I substance, along with unique hurdles to cannabis research, research into cannabis’ benefits is very difficult to conduct.
 Nonetheless, our understanding of marijuana’s medical benefits is continuing to accumulate.
 It is unfortunate that lawmakers eliminated the ability of patients to petition so that more conditions can be covered.

 Anyone under 19 years of age is considered a minor.
 This means that 18 year olds, who may have served our country overseas and returned with PTSD (a covered condition), cannot enroll in the program without their parents’ permission.
 Further, “minors” are only allowed to consume a special pediatric marijuana oil.

 Extends clear legal protections to patients, caregivers, medical marijuana businesses, and their staff.
 Measure 5 lacked these protections.

 Written certifications by medical professionals may be a problem.
 Concerning language regarding certifying patients to use whole plant cannabis may put doctors’ DEA licenses at risk, jeopardizing the program in its entirety.

-Qualifying patients: To participate in the program, patients would apply to the Department of Health for a registry identification card.
-They would submit an application, a fee, and a written certification from a doctor that confirms the patient has a qualifying condition and that they are likely to receive therapeutic or palliative benefit from the medical use of marijuana.
+Qualifying patients: To participate in the program, patients will apply to the Department of Health for a registry identification card.
+They must submit an application, a fee, and a written certification from a doctor that confirms the patient has a qualifying condition and that they are likely to receive therapeutic or palliative benefit from the medical use of marijuana.
 The patient and doctor must have a bona fide relationship.

 Each staffer of a compassion center must apply for and be granted a registry photo identification card.
 They must be 21 years of age or older and must not have been convicted of an excluded felony offense or a recent drug misdemeanor.